aman21392/circDR-seq/README.md

 20exon.circRNA.library.fa is the final fasta file of exonic backsplice library.

 # Detection of circRNA through DRS
-Run the script nano_circ.sh to detect the circRNA in Nanopore data.
+Run the script circDR-seq.sh to detect the circRNA in Nanopore data.
 First, convert the nanopore data from fastq to fasta file.
 To use the pblat and csvtk first untar it and make a executable.

 `sh circDR-seq.sh backsplice.100bp.fa ./test_data/test_read.fa`